January 21, 2020

-James and Janet are just two of more than 15 artists who participate in Aspire’s ART360, an innovative social enterprise promoting greater awareness, community and opportunity for artists with disabilities through the recognition and sale of their artwork.
+James and Janet are just two of more than 15 artists who participate in Aspire Art360, an innovative social enterprise promoting greater awareness, community and opportunity for artists with disabilities through the recognition and sale of their artwork.
 Artists whose work is sold share in the proceeds, earning an income as well as the joy that comes from producing unique pieces of art.

 That was just the start.
-From that point on, artists began working on new pieces for purchase under the guidance of Patricia Joslun, Creative Careers Manager.
+From that point on, artists began working on new pieces for purchase under the guidance of Patricia Joslun, Manager and Lead Instructor of Aspire Art360.

 Some artists work together in small groups while others prefer to paint on their own.
-Completed pieces can be purchased in their original format, or as prints, on mouse pads or other formats.
+Completed pieces can be purchased through the Aspire Art360 online gallery.

-Commissioned works are uniquely tailored to the organization purchasing them; for example, to create the Enterprise pieces, artists rolled a car tire across the canvases to reflect the company’s business.
+Commissioned works are uniquely tailored to the organization or person purchasing them.
+For example, to create the Enterprise pieces, artists rolled a car tire across the canvases to reflect the company’s business.
 On other pieces, artists have dragged string or rolled marble over wet paint on the canvas, adding texture and dimension.

 “We purchased art that was commissioned for us”, said client Maggie Morales of the Lake County Community Foundation, “and our guests absolutely love them.
 When you’re purchasing art from Aspire, you’re purchasing artwork that makes an impact.”

 The full gallery of art is currently on display at Aspire’s offices in Zion, Illinois.
-To see an online preview of the art and find out more about our artists, please go to www.art360gallery.org or contact Herb Washington, Aspire’s Chief Innovation Officer, at firstname.lastname@example.org.
+To see the online gallery of the art and learn more about our program, please go to art360gallery.org or contact Herb Washington, Aspire’s Chief Innovation Officer, at firstname.lastname@example.org.